New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Form dynamic URLs for each query

-Next, we'll create properly formatted URLs for Google Jobs searches.
-To properly structure our data collection tool, we will define a function that will invoke all the elements of our Google Jobs Scraper.
+Next, you'll create properly formatted URLs for Google Jobs searches.
+To properly structure our data collection tool, you will define a function that will invoke all the elements of our Google Jobs Scraper.

 # Creating the google_jobs_api function with position and location parameters